Astyanax aeneus: Taxonomy

 When originally named, A. aeneus was designated Tetragonopterus aeneus by Albert Günther in 1860.
 In 1921, Carl H. Eigenmann reassigned Tetragonopterus aeneus to the genus Astyanax, which is where it currently belongs, but as a subspecies of Astyanax fasciatus, labeled Astyanax fasciatus aeneus.
 This is now considered an obsolete designation, and A. aeneus is recognized as its own species within Astyanax.

 In 1990, various specimens of A. aeneus were designated a new species, Astyanax armandoi, but the morphological characteristics said to warrant differentiation were found to be in line with standard inter- and intraspecies variation of A. aeneus, so the name Astyanax armandoi is now considered a junior synonym.
 Further synonyms include Tetragonopterus humilis and Tetragonopterus microphthalmus, both given by Günther in 1864.

 Given its widespread and hardy nature, various species were once grouped together with A. aeneus before being given proper species designation.
 As such, A. aeneus is regarded as a cryptic species - that is, more than one species currently considered synonymous.
 It is at the center of a species complex bearing its name.

-Within Astyanax, there are three subgenera - Astyanax strictu sensu, Poecilurichthys, and Zygogaster.
+Within Astyanax, there are three subgenera - Astyanax stricto sensu, Poecilurichthys, and Zygogaster.
 A. aeneus belongs to the first.

 Etymology

 The word "aeneus" means "bronze" or "brazen" in Greek, referencing the brownish back.
 The specific epithet "aeneus" is not uncommon in taxonomy; consider Anolis aeneus, the bronze anole, or Molothrus aeneus, the bronzed cowbird.
-The specific reason for the genus name Astyanax is unknown, but the origin is in Homer's Iliad.
-Astyanax was a warrior of Troy, and was the son of famed warrior Hector.
-One possible reason for the allusion is the large, armor-like or shield-like scales of type species A. argentatus, which is now known as A. mexicanus.
+The genus name Astyanax refers to Astyanax, a character in Greek mythology, who was the son of Hector of Troy; a reference to the large silver scales of the type species, A. argentatus, resembling armor.